sim-/tgy/README.md

 Flashtool now supports ESC flashing and is commonly used.
 You may also download AVR Studio and the AVR Toolchain from www.atmel.com, or try "avrdude" on most OSes.
-There are plenty of resources on the web for AVR ISP programming, and maybe ways to do it.
+There are plenty of resources on the web for AVR ISP programming, and many ways to do it.

 Power the ESC from a current-limited supply and try to read the stock firmware (flash) _and_ EEPROM, to use as a backup.
 Most are locked and